Skip to content

 I was born and raised Marblehead.
 After graduating with honors from Marblehead High School, I attended Clark University in Worcester where I was a pre-med student while playing intercollegiate baseball and hockey.
 I did my chiropractic training at Los Angeles College of Chiropractic and although it was difficult, loved every minute of it.
 My favorite classes were Anatomy and Palpation/Biomechanics.

 After receiving my Doctor of Chiropractic I went into private practice with a doctor in Saugus, Massachusetts, Michael Liberti, who taught me how to really care for patients.
-Dr. Liberti went through the Diplomate in Neurology program taught by Dr. Frederick Carrick and it completely changed his approach working with patients.
-I saw how chiropractic changed when looking at patients from a functional neurological perspective and decided that I needed to learn the same approach.
+Dr. Liberti went through the Chiropractic Neurology program taught by Dr. Frederick Carrick and it completely changed his approach working with patients.
+I saw how chiropractic care changed when looking at patients from a functional neurological perspective and decided that I needed to learn the same approach.

 From 1993 to 1995 I took the program through Logan College of Chiropractic; and then in August of 1995 sat the Diplomate examinations (a four day test), passed and was granted my Diplomate, which I maintain through continuing education every year.
+Of the 70,000 chiropractors licensed across the United States, only 934 have ever been granted a Diplomate status of the American Chiropractic Neurology Board.
+As of 2023, there are only 585 Board Certified Chiropractic Neurologists.
+Fewer than 4 in the Boston Metro Region.

-Between 2005 and 2015 I have was fortunate to be the only chiropractor in Massachusetts performing Manipulation Under Anesthesia – at the Pain and Wellness Center.
+Between 2005 and 2015 I was fortunate to be the only chiropractor in Massachusetts performing Manipulation Under Anesthesia – at the Pain and Wellness Center.
 My training, experience and treatments make me unique among chiropractors in this area.
 Presently, I remain the only chiropractor to have performed Manipulation Under Anesthesia in Massachusetts.

 Newspaper article about Dr. FriedmanI Want Patients to be Comfortable